 • Social Computability Group

-Research project at the interface of sociology, machine learning and engineering to better understand multidimensional polarization in social networks.
+This research team works at the interface between sociology, machine learning and engineering, to better understand multidimensional polarisation in social networks.

 Learn more